awsdocs/amazon-sagemaker-developer-guide/doc_source/ei-endpoints.md

                              accelerator_type='ml.eia2.medium')
 ```

-For a complete example of using EI with MXNet in Amazon SageMaker, see the sample notebook at [https://github\.com/awslabs/amazon\-sagemaker\-examples/blob/master/sagemaker\-python\-sdk/mxnet\_mnist/mxnet\_mnist\_elastic\_inference\.ipynb ](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-python-sdk/mxnet_mnist/mxnet_mnist_elastic_inference.ipynb)
+For a complete example of using EI with MXNet in SageMaker, see the sample notebook at [https://github\.com/awslabs/amazon\-sagemaker\-examples/blob/master/sagemaker\-python\-sdk/mxnet\_mnist/mxnet\_mnist\_elastic\_inference\.ipynb ](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-python-sdk/mxnet_mnist/mxnet_mnist_elastic_inference.ipynb)

-## Use EI with an Amazon SageMaker PyTorch Container<a name="ei-endpoints-pytorch"></a>
+## Use EI with a SageMaker PyTorch Container<a name="ei-endpoints-pytorch"></a>

-To use PyTorch with EI in Amazon SageMaker, you need to call the `deploy` method of either the [Estimator](https://sagemaker.readthedocs.io/en/stable/sagemaker.pytorch.html#pytorch-estimator) or [Model](https://sagemaker.readthedocs.io/en/stable/sagemaker.pytorch.html#pytorch-model) objects\.
+To use PyTorch with EI in SageMaker, you need to call the `deploy` method of either the [Estimator](https://sagemaker.readthedocs.io/en/stable/sagemaker.pytorch.html#pytorch-estimator) or [Model](https://sagemaker.readthedocs.io/en/stable/sagemaker.pytorch.html#pytorch-model) objects\.
 You then specify an accelerator type using the `accelerator_type` input argument\.
 For information about using PyTorch in the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io), see [SageMaker PyTorch Estimators and Models](https://sagemaker.readthedocs.io/en/stable/frameworks/pytorch/index.html)\.

-For your convenience, Amazon SageMaker provides default model training and inference code\.
+For your convenience, SageMaker provides default model training and inference code\.
 For custom file formats, you might need to write custom model training and inference code\.

 ### Use an Estimator Object<a name="ei-endpoints-pytorch-estimator"></a>